VAR Decision Disallows West Ham Equaliser in Arsenal Premier League Match

 Why It Matters

-The incident has intensified discussion about the role of VAR in football and prompted calls from former officials for changes to rules governing player positioning during set pieces.
+The decision has raised questions about the consistency of VAR interventions and has prompted calls for changes to rules governing player conduct during set pieces.
+The outcome may influence both the Premier League title race and relegation battle.

 What's Next